Varathac/Fuoco-Pneumatico/Guide/LCD Arduino Code.md

 Dual MLX90614 Infrared Sensors (I²C):
 <hr>
-Both MLX90614 sensors share the same SDA and SCL lines.
+Both MLX90614 sensors share the same Serial Data Line (SDA) and Serial Clock Line (SCL).
 To prevent address conflicts:

 - The I²C address of at least one sensor must be changed